Tayruh/sadako/reference.md

 That's much easier to read.
 Also as mentioned in the variable embedding section, the `*.` token is the shortcut for the `sadako.scenes` variable, and `*:` is the shortcut to its value.

-A scene comes with three members you can access for its state.
+A scene comes with four members you can access for its state.
 These are set automatically based on the condition checks.

 * `isActive`: Whether we are currently in the scene.
 This happens when the `startCheck` conditions have passed.
 * `hasStarted`: A count of how many times scene has started.
 Incremented every time `checkStart` passes.
 * `hasEnded`: A count of how many times scene has ended.
 Incremented every time `checkEnd` passes.
 * `ending`: Any value returned from `doEnd()` is stored in `ending`.
 This can be useful to determine which way a scene has ended if it has multiple ways of ending the scene.

-The fourth member `isRecurring` is set manually during creation or any time after that to toggle reccuring activations of a scene.
+The fifth member `isRecurring` is set manually during creation or any time after that to toggle reccuring activations of a scene.

 That's not all scenes can do though.
 To understand its use, the arguments of the `sadako.addScene` function must first be explained.